davidleonm/devops-tools/README.md

-# Environment-Test
+# CICD-Pipelines
-Environment-Test is my first project intended to learn about some DevOps tools such as Jenkins, Sonarqube and Docker.
+CICD-Pipelines is my first project intended to learn about some DevOps tools such as Jenkins, Sonarqube and Docker.

 ## Composition